 For Team Members

-- Add New Files or Folders to a Team Drive (by Google)
+- Add New Files or Folders to a Shared Drive (by Google)

-- Organize Files in a Team Drive (by Google)
+- Organize Files in a Shared Drive (by Google)

-- Share and Collaborate with Non-Team Members in Team Drives (by Google)
+- Share and Collaborate with Non-Team Members in Shared Drives (by Google)